Anubarak/craft-relabel/README.md

         composer require anubarak/craft-relabel

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Relabel .

+## Basic Hints

+Relabel creates a custom Database table that stores the new labels.
+Default Craft fields are not touched in any way.
+The strings are replaced by JavaScript so you can remove/uninstall the plugin whenever you want without breaking changes in your Control Panel.

 ## Usage